New methods to find patches of invisible integer lattice points: Acknowledgments

 \section{Acknowledgments}

-We thank Stephan Garcia of Pomona College who introduced co-author Aba Mbirika to the concept of these hidden forests at the AIM-NSF research workshop, REUF4, at ICERM in June 2012.
+We thank Stephan Garcia of Pomona College who introduced co-author aBa Mbirika to the concept of these hidden forests at the AIM-NSF research workshop, REUF4, at ICERM in June 2012.
 We also thank the Office of Research and Sponsored Programs at the University of Wisconsin-Eau Claire (UWEC) who funded this project from Fall 2013 through Summer 2014.
-We thank Zane Toman who gratefully helped us with his Java coding guidance.
-Lastly, we thank the computing resources of the Blugold Supercomputing Cluster of UWEC without whose unending hard work and processing power, the immense calculations that we needed probably could not have been done in our lifetime.
+We gratefully thank Zane Toman who helped us with his Java coding guidance.
+Lastly, we appreciate the use of the computing resources of the Blugold Supercomputing Cluster of UWEC.
+Without access to its unending hard work and processing power, the immense calculations that we needed probably would not have been possible to complete within our lifetime.